Hero image for: Copilot, PRs, and Promo Text: Developer Trust vs. Platform Extraction

 • Integrity — If an AI can alter a PR description on its own, teams must ask what prevents subtle nudges elsewhere—documentation, comments, dependency suggestions—that favor specific products.

-Commentators linked the episode to enshittification (Cory Doctorow’s term for platforms that deliver value, then reorient toward extraction).
+Commentators linked the episode to enshittification—Cory Doctorow’s term for platforms that deliver value, then reorient toward extraction; see his framing of Potemkin AI and platform dynamics in Pluralistic (2023).
 Applied to generative AI, the worry is structural: editors and review pipelines are high-trust real estate.
 If those surfaces become monetized without explicit, durable consent, “convenience” and “partnership” mean different things to the user and to the vendor.

 Key details at a glance